-Alternative to Meds Center is a leading authority on sustainable Haldol alternatives help, guidance, and information for individuals seeking different answers than continuing to take Haldol (haloperidol).
+Alternative to Meds Center is a leading authority on sustainable Haldol alternatives help, guidance, and information for individuals seeking different answers besides a life-time on Haldol (haloperidol).

-Other treatment options such as Haldol alternatives may not have been feasible to consider during a crisis.
+Other treatment options may not have been feasible during a crisis.
 Perhaps now is the time to consider transitioning to drug-free ways to reduce and eliminate symptoms.

 For over 15 years, Alternative to Meds has been the only licensed center helping people find alternatives to antipsychotic medications.
 We invite you to look over our published evidence regarding our clients’ long-term success.
 While each case is different, many times we find some medical condition or other contributing factor was missed and the original diagnosis may no longer be valid.
 Issues such as hypoglycemia or environmental toxicity, or allergies may have, at least in part, led to a premature or incorrect diagnosis.
 We can help sort it out.